PISA: An Adversarial Approach To Comparing Task Graph Scheduling Algorithms: Introduction

 The rest of the paper is organized as follows.
 We formally define the problem in Section~\ref{sec:problem}.
 In Section~\ref{sec:related_work}, we provide a brief history of the task scheduling problem and related work.
 In Section~\ref{sec:framework}, we introduce \FrameworkName, a Python library for running, evaluating, and comparing task scheduling algorithms.
 Then, in Section~\ref{sec:benchmarking}, we present the results of benchmarking \NumAlgorithms algorithms on \NumDatasets datasets.
 In Section~\ref{sec:adversarial_analysis}, we present the main contribution of this paper: \AAName, a simulated annealing-based adversarial analysis method for comparing task scheduling algorithms.
 In Section~\ref{sec:sa_results} we present the results of comparing the \NumAlgorithms algorithms in a pairwise manner using this method.
+We take a closer look at one example comparing HEFT and CPoP (two well-known task scheduling algorithms~\cite{scheduler:heft}) in Section~\ref{sec:case_study}, demonstrating how this framework might be used to discover the reasons why an algorithm performs well on some problem instances and poorly on others.
 In Section~\ref{sec:app-specific}, we demonstrate how our proposed technique can be tailored to application-specific scenarios where certain properties of the task graph and/or network are known ahead of time.
+In Section~\ref{sec:app-specific}, we show that this approach is not limited to finding only pathological (perhaps unrealistic) problem instances, but can also be used to find adversarial instances that are well-structured and application-specific.
 We conclude the paper in Section~\ref{sec:conclusion} with a short discussion on the implications of this work and directions for future research.

-\subsection{Problem Definition}
+\section{Problem Definition}